 (Tex.
 Penal Code § 46.04, 18 U.S.C. § 922(g) (2021).)

 Can I carry a gun in my car?

 You are able to transport a handgun in the vehicle as long as the vehicle is under your control.
 The person must either be 21 years or older or have a License to Carry if the handgun is in plain view.
 The gun also must be in a holster.

 Places in Texas Where It's Illegal to Carry a Gun

-It's a crime to have any guns in certain Texas locations, including:
+It's a weapon crime to have any guns in certain Texas locations, including:

 - schools, school buses, and anywhere school activities are taking place (but see special rules for handguns at colleges and universities, discussed below)

-- at businesses that get more than half of their income from on-premises sale of alcohol
+- at businesses that get more than half of their income from the on-premises sale of alcohol

 - at hospitals and nursing homes